Jaeger-LeCoultre Powermatic 14ct 1948 – Ist Edition!

 We think Jaeger-LeCoultre, along with Longines, have made some of the most beautiful dials.
 They are characterised by simple effortless elegance which somehow looks, just right.

-This beautiful Ivory Cream dial with art-deco numerals are matched with the original restored ‘Index’ hands.
-The dial is signed ~ Jaeger-LeCoultre and Automatic with Swiss at the very bottom of the dial below the ‘6’.
+This beautiful ivory cream dial carries Breguet style ‘art-deco’ numerals which are matched with the original restored ‘Index’ hands.
+The dial is signed ‘Jaeger-LeCoultre’, ‘Automatic’.

 This is the original dial which has been restored to the highest possible standards by the best dial restorers in the UK.